ouspg/CompSec/Lab1.Network/README.md

 Attack on the "Order ID" is an [reflected XSS attack](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)#Reflected_XSS_Attacks) and the attack on the searchfield is [DOM based XSS](https://www.owasp.org/index.php/DOM_Based_XSS).

-What is the major difference between these two types of attack?
+What is the major difference between these two types of attacks?
 ```
 ```
-TODO XSS example

 ## Level 4 & 5